w1-ll/DatabaseProject/README.md

 ### Part 3 Project Instructions:
 Make sure that you follow the instructions on how to download the code and run it For the user DAO functions, any code that has a password associated with the root, change the password to your own root password
+1) User goes to the login page and registers as a client.
+2) Once the information is completed, they then log into the account that was created
+3) Users can then make a request with multiple tree orders
+4) Once the contractor logs into his account, he can see the pending request and have the option to accept the request or reject it
+5) Once the request has been accepted, the contractor can then generate the bill
+6) User client needs to log into the pending bill and can negotiate the price
+7) If the user does not like the bill, then the client can either renegotiate or reject the contract all together,